owsolutions/angular5-iot-dashboard/README.md

 # Smart angular dashboard
 IoT (Internet of Things) specific dashboard based on Angular 4.
-The goal of this repository is to be a resilence front-end for smart homes, smart offices, and industrial automation.
+The goal of this repository is to be a resilience front-end for smart homes, smart offices, and industrial automation.
 **This project is heavily under development; In case you need to use some components in production level, please contact the owners**